· 11 mins

 A team without clearly defined goals doesn't have direction.
 Learn how to give your marketing team direction by setting SMART goals the right way.

-According to a Coschedule survey, marketers who set well-defined goals are 376% more likely to report success.
-The survey also found that 70% of the most organized marketers achieve their goals most of the time, while 10% of organized marketers always achieve them.
+CoSchedule found in a 2022 study on marketing strategy that marketers who set well-defined goals are 377% more likely to report success than their peers.
+The same study found that 70% of the most organized marketers achieve their goals most of the time, while 10% of organized marketers always achieve them.

 So how exactly do you set SMART goals for marketing teams?